-For the golden anniversary of Who’s Next by The Who, ranked by Rolling Stone magazine as the #28 rock album of all time, this August 1971 absolute musical masterpiece is mated with an incredibly illuminating classic rock interview with its composer, Pete Townshend, here In the Studio featuring the songs “Baba O’Riley”,”Bargain”,”Behind Blue Eyes”,”Goin’ Mobile”,”Gettin’ in Tune”, and “Won’t Get Fooled Again”.In August 1971 when I first heard The Who “Won’t Get Fooled Again” from Who’s Next blasting out of a portable AM radio around midnight, it was in the commercial kitchen of a large chain restaurant where I was the all-night janitor.
-Though I had missed the Woodstock Festival two summers earlier because I was too young, this Summer 1971 was my first time as an emancipated adult, and I thoroughly bought into the ” peace, love, social change without violence ” ideals of the Woodstock Nation and the American civil rights movement.
+For the widescreen, technicolor story of Who’s Next by The Who, ranked by Rolling Stone magazine as the #28 rock album of all time, this August 1971 absolute musical masterpiece is mated with an incredibly illuminating classic rock interview with its composer, Pete Townshend, here In the Studio featuring the songs “Baba O’Riley”,”Bargain”,”Behind Blue Eyes”,”Goin’ Mobile”,”Gettin’ in Tune”, and “Won’t Get Fooled Again”.In August 1971 when I first heard The Who “Won’t Get Fooled Again” from Who’s Next blasting out of a portable AM radio around midnight, it was in the commercial kitchen of a large chain restaurant where I was the all-night janitor.
+Though I had missed the Woodstock Festival two summers earlier because I was too young, this Summer 1971 was my first time as an emancipated adult, and I thoroughly bought into the “peace, love, social change without violence ” ideals of the Woodstock Nation and the American civil rights movement.
 The power and fury of “Won’t Get Fooled Again” from Who’s Next by The Who were exhilarating, but the cynicism in some of the lyrical sentiments in Pete Townshend’s song were unsettling to me, even then.
 According to author Richie Unterberger‘s Won’t Get Fooled Again: the Who from Lifehouse to Quadrophenia, apparently I was not the only one.

 “Revolutionary change, the song wryly observes, might be exciting and necessary, but the differences between the revolutionaries and the despots they toppled weren’t as big as either side might have you believe”, writes Unterberger.
 “The very nature of power, Townshend suggested, corrupts and makes the prospect of real change dubious, if not hopeless .”
 Headlines from this morning’s news would suggest that conclusion to be more realistic than pessimistic, unfortunately for all.

 ( Standing L-R: drummer Keith Moon, bass player John Entwistle; seated L-R Pete Townshend, singer Roger Daltrey )